gumaerc-testorg/3.091-fall-2018/content/pages/syllabus.md

 ## Course Description

-Introduction to Solid-State Chemistry is one of the [GIRs (General Institute Requirements)](https://firstyear.mit.edu/information-for-advisors/general-institute-requirements-girs/) that all MIT undergraduates take in order to have a solid educational foundation for their majors and their future endeavors.
+Introduction to Solid-State Chemistry is one of the {{% resource_link "c441ba06-2ec8-477b-af8c-67c433bd2155" "GIRs (General Institute Requirements)" %}} that all MIT undergraduates take in order to have a solid educational foundation for their majors and their future endeavors.

 The thesis is that *the electronic structure of the elements holds the key to understanding*.
 What makes one material different from another?
 How do properties as diverse as how something tastes to how it behaves in a magnetic field all depend on its chemistry?
 And how can we manipulate these chemical properties to create new and better uses for these materials?